 So, what is a mortgage modification, practically speaking?
 Potential changes to the loan term could include:

-- An adjustment to your interest rate if you’re paying more than the market rate and have a qualifying credit score
+- An adjustment to your interest rate if you’re paying more than the market rate and have a qualifying credit score on your credit report

 - An extended loan term that gives you longer to pay back your loan